sg-56/ML-Zoomcamp-Homeworks/README.md

-Here's the updated README with the link added under the "About the Zoomcamp" section:

----

 # 🌟 Machine Learning Zoomcamp by DataTalks 🚀

 Welcome to **Machine Learning Zoomcamp by DataTalks**, a comprehensive course designed for developers looking to dive deep into the world of **Machine Learning**.
 If you're eager to understand ML fundamentals and learn to use the most important frameworks and tools, you’re in the right place!